Baharna: Etymology

-The term Bahrani serves to distinguish the Bahrana from other Kuwaiti or Bahraini ethnic groups, such as the ethnic Bahraini-Iranians who fall under the term Ajam, as well as from the Sunni Arabs in Bahrain who are known as Al Arab ("Arabs"), such as Bani Utbah.
+The term Bahrani serves to distinguish the Baharna from other Kuwaiti or Bahraini ethnic groups, such as the ethnic Bahraini-Iranians who fall under the term Ajam, as well as from the Sunni Arabs in Bahrain who are known as Al Arab ("Arabs"), such as Bani Utbah.
 In the United Arab Emirates, the Baharna make up 5% of Emiratis and are generally descended from Baharna coming around 100–200 years ago.

 In Arabic, bahrayn is the dual form of bahr ("sea"), so al-Bahrayn means "the Two Seas".
 However, which two seas were originally intended remains in dispute.
 The term appears five times in the Qur'an, but does not refer to the modern island—originally known to the Arabs as "Awal".

 Today, Bahrain's "two seas" are instead generally taken to be the bay east and west of the island, the seas north and south of the island, or the salt and fresh water present above and below the ground.
 In addition to wells, there are places in the sea north of Bahrain where fresh water bubbles up in the middle of the salt water, noted by visitors since antiquity.

 An alternate theory offered by al-Ahsa was that the two seas were the Persian Gulf and a peaceful lake on the mainland Near Al-Ahsa, known as Al-Asfar Lake; still another provided by Ismail ibn Hammad al-Jawhari is that the more formal name Bahri (lit. "belonging to the sea") would have been misunderstood and so was opted against.

 Language

 Pre-Arabization

-Prior to Arabic, it is likely that the Baharnah spoke Syriac Aramaic, preceded by Akkadian.
+Prior to Arabic, it is likely that the Baharnah spoke Syriac Aramaic (ܣܘܪܝܝܐ), preceded by Akkadian, which was used during the Dilmun era and was written in Cuneiform.